If you’re asking yourself “how long do crowns last on front teeth?”, then it is likely you’ve recently suffered some damage to your teeth.

 Other tooth replacement methods include:

 There are 3 main categories of crowns and bridges:

-However, if the deed already happened, seek to replace these as soon as you can.
+However, if the deed has already happened, your should seek to replace these missing teeth as soon as you can.
 Don’t waste your time by asking questions such as “how long do crowns last on front teeth” and “are dental crowns permanent”